| |

 A Note on Hard Ciders

-These have all been instructions for how you can make fresh apple cider – basically apple juice.
+These have all been instructions for how you can make fresh apple cider – a nonalcoholic drink that’s basically raw apple juice.
 Some people enjoy the alcoholic variety, and there is a different method used for that.

-Of course, if you’ve ever had cider sitting around the fridge for a week or so, you know any kind of apple cider, sweet or sour, can go a little bit… zippy.
+Of course, if you’ve ever had the non-alcoholic version sitting around the fridge for a week or so, you know any kind of apple cider, sweet or sour, can go a little bit… zippy.

 Enjoy Your Homemade Apple Cider!

-No matter how you choose to make your cider, you’ll enjoy the benefits this fall.
-Start making your own cider today!
+No matter how you choose to make your delicious sweet cider, you’ll enjoy the benefits this fall.
+Start making your own apple cider today!

-Need to use up some more apples?
-Try apple crisp or a delightful apple pie.
+Need another delicious way to use up more fresh fruit?
+Try making an apple crisp or a delightful slice of apple pie.